Looking for a career in public child welfare?

 Rick has over 28 years of child welfare practice and management experience working in British Columbia, Canada, California and Washington.
 His expertise includes adolescent development and transitioning issues, leadership development, community engagement and partnership, policy and program development and implementation, and fiscal and contractual accountability.

 He currently is the Director for the Child Welfare Training and Advancement Program (CWTAP) at the University of Washington, Tacoma.
 Prior to this position he was the Region 3 Director for the Alliance for Child Welfare Excellence.
 Rick was also the statewide Independent Living Program Manager with DSHS Children's Administration.
-In this position he successfully implemented Passion to Action – Children’s Administration’s first (and only) statewide youth advisory board.
+In this position he successfully implemented Passion to Action – the Department of Children, Youth and Families' first (and only) statewide youth advisory board.
 This board brought “authentic youth voice” into the development and implementation of policies and procedures affecting child welfare practice in Washington State.
 Rick also led the successful implementation of the National Youth in Transition Database (NYTD) bringing Washington State to the forefront as one of the leaders in the country for NYTD implementation.

 Rick is very passionate about adolescents and transitioning youth.
 He is a strong ally and advocate in making sure all youth in foster care are given the necessary tools to be successful in adulthood.

-As a Program Coordinator with CWTAP at the UW Tacoma, Susan provides administrative support to the Director, three Field Instructors and assists with a wide range of office operations.
+As the Program Coordinator for CWTAP at the UW Tacoma, Susan provides administrative support to the Director, four Field Instructors and assists with a wide range of office operations.
 She began her career with the University of Washington Seattle, School of Social Work as a Program Coordinator for Partners for Our Children (POC) for 2 years and then began as Program Coordinator with CWTAP in 2010.
-Prior to this, Susan worked at Children’s Administration (King County) first as a Paralegal and then Administrative Assistant for 12 years.
+Prior to this, Susan worked at the Department of Children, Youth and Families (King County) first as a Paralegal and then Administrative Assistant for 12 years.
+It was during this time that she discovered her passion for child welfare and social work that continues to this day.
+Watching students pursue their dreams of working in the social work profession is the highlight of her work with CWTAP.
+Susan has a 29 year old daughter, loves football, baseball and reading.

 Ms. Slater is very passionate about providing best-practice services to children and families.
 This involves working diligently to build appropriate rapport and effectively engaging with everyone who has a vested interest in the success of the family.